See the Front Desk To Pick Up Supplies:

 Any accidental damage will be charged to the responsible individual(s).
 An example of this would be playing catch outside and accidentally breaking a window.
 If you cause accidental damage, report it immediately to the Residence Front Desk.

 Residents are responsible for all actions of their guests, who may have caused damage.

-If damage was deliberate, the person(s) or House or building may be disciplined in addition to paying damages.
+If the damage was deliberate, the person(s) or House or building may be disciplined in addition to paying damages.
 Damage charges will be assessed at the current rate of repair or replacement.
 Please be advised that individual and House damages are dealt with throughout the academic year.
-Damages that cannot be assigned to an individual, House or building will be divided equally among all Residents who had access to said locations.
-These All Residence Charges are tallied throughout the academic year and are applied to student accounts at the end of the Residence Contract.
+Damages that cannot be assigned to an individual, House, or building will be divided equally among all Residents who had access to said locations.
+All Residence Charges are tallied throughout the academic year and are applied to student accounts at the end of the Residence Contract.